zx80/flask-simple-auth/demo/README.md

 ## Database

-Flask, because Python memory management requires a global lock (GIL) which is a universal pain (who would use multiprocessing if decent threads were available?), basically enforces a one thread process which relies on global variables instead of functions parameters (eg `request`, `app`, `g`).
+Flask, because Python memory management requires a global lock (GIL) which is a pain.
+It enforces a one thread process which relies on global variables instead of functions parameters (eg `request`, `app`, `g`).
 Thus database interactions follow this disputable model and are managed by a global object named `db` in the demo application.